lurb3/moneytracker/README.md

   - Set a total budget and keep track of it according to spendings.
   - View all expenses on a date interval.

+  ## WIP (This will most likely be outdated)
+    - Add defined Categories and allow user to crud these categories

   ## BackLog
   ### Expenses
     - Edit / delete expenses
     - Change calendar to add visualization of days that have expenses (Low priority, but def nice to have)
     - Add defined Categories and allow user to crud these categories (WIP)
+    - Add recurring expense (every x days/month add expense).
+Maybe this will need a daily cron, or some other strategy
   ### Documents
     - Upload documents (receipts, invoice, etc.)
     - CRUD documents (add a place to manage these documents)